kellylu29/rails_blog/README.md

 # Rails Blog

-Build a basic blogging app in Rails.

-There should be a User, Post, and Comment model.
+Basic blogging app in Rails with a User, Post, and Comment model.

-Criteria:
+---

 * User model sign up, in, login, edit, delete

 * Post and Comment model allow current user to post

-* Code is well commented and contains a README